Flowminder/FlowKit/docs/source/developer/developer.md

 - `pareto_interactions`

-    Returns a two columns, a subscriber, pareto - the proportion of that subscribers contacts who account for the requested proportion (0.8, by default) of their interactions in this time period.
+    Returns two columns: `subscriber`, `pareto` - where the latter is the proportion of that subscriber's contacts who account for the requested proportion (0.8, by default) of their interactions in this time period.

 ### FlowAPI Access tokens